tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 ### Firebase Methods vs. JavaScript Methods

 Firebase is a superset of JavaScript.
-You could write your app in JavsScript and bind your arrays and objects to Firebase, as if Firebase were a back end database like MongoDB.
+You could write your app in JavsScript and bind your arrays and objects to Firebase, as if Firebase were a backend database like MongoDB.
 But you'd be missing much of Firebase's advantages.
-Firebase is a superset of JavaScript, with its own methods and special objects.
-Firebase methods start with `$` and the special objects start with `$$`.
+Firebase has its own methods.
+Firebase methods start with `$`.

 For example, to add an object to array in JavaScript you use `push()`.
 In Firebase you use `$add()`.